MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-whats-new-23h2.md

 ### Release 2311

 Starting with this release, you can run Azure Kubernetes Service (AKS) workloads on your Azure Stack HCI system.
-AKS enabled by Azure Arc version 23H2 uses Azure Arc to create new Kubernetes clusters on Azure Stack HCI directly from Azure.
+AKS on HCI version 23H2 uses Azure Arc to create new Kubernetes clusters on Azure Stack HCI directly from Azure.

 The following Kubernetes cluster deployment and management capabilities are available:

 - **Simplified infrastructure deployment on Azure Stack HCI**.
-In this release, the infrastructure components of AKS Arc 23H2, including the Arc Resource Bridge, Custom Location, and the Kubernetes Extension for the AKS Arc operator, are all deployed as part of the Azure Stack HCI deployment.
+In this release, the infrastructure components of AKS Arc, including the Arc Resource Bridge, Custom Location, and the Kubernetes Extension for the AKS Arc operator, are all deployed as part of the Azure Stack HCI 23H2 deployment.
 For more information, see [Deploy an Azure Stack HCI version 23H2 system using the Azure portal](/azure-stack/hci/deploy/deploy-via-portal).
 - **Integrated infrastructure upgrade on Azure Stack HCI**.
 The whole lifecycle management of AKS Arc infrastructure follows the same approach as the other components on Azure Stack HCI 23H2.
 For more information, see [Infrastructure component updates](infrastructure-components.md).
 - **New CLI consistent with Azure**.
 Starting with this release, a new consistent command-line experience is available to create and manage Kubernetes clusters.
 - **Cloud-based management**.
 You can now create and manage Kubernetes clusters on Azure Stack HCI with familiar tools such as the Azure portal and Azure CLI.
 For more information, see [Create Kubernetes clusters using Azure CLI](aks-create-clusters-cli.md).